 Accelerated Prosecutor Recruit Program

 Do you have a law degree?
 Are you intrigued by criminal cases?
-Keen to develop excellent advocacy skills?
-Read on!!
+Are you keen to develop excellent advocacy skills?

-Through the Accelerated Prosecutor Recruitment Program (APRP), the New South Wales Police Force is offering Law Graduates and admitted Solicitors/Barristers an opportunity to fast track into a career as a Police Officer – Prosecutor.
-You must, at the very minimum, have completed (or about to complete) a Law Degree from a recognised tertiary institution.
+Through the Accelerated Prosecutor Recruitment Program (APRP), the New South Wales Police Force is offering law graduates and admitted lawyers an opportunity to fast track into a career as a Police Officer – Prosecutor.
+Our entry requirements are identical to the College of Law — you merely need to have completed (or about to complete) a law degree from a recognised tertiary institution.

 The benefits of Police Prosecutions are both professional and personal: